MilesBreslin/ShellCal/README.md

 # ShellCal

-This is a iCal calendar manager for you shell inspired by [pass](https://www.passwordstore.org/).
+This is an iCal calendar manager for you shell inspired by [pass](https://www.passwordstore.org/).
 It aids with the generation and management of iCal formatted files within a folder heirarchy.

 This initial version of the application will be written in BASH, but if it proves itself useful, I will rewrite it in RUST.